vshymanskyy/TinyGSM/README.md

 Please [refer to this comment](https://github.com/vshymanskyy/TinyGSM/issues/91#issuecomment-356024747).

 #### HttpClient
-If you are using an ESP32, you must will not be able to compile the HttpClient or HttpsClient examples if you are using ESP32 core >1.0.1.
+You will not be able to compile the HttpClient or HttpsClient examples with ESP32 core >1.0.1.
 Downgrade to version 1.0.1 or use the WebClient example.
 Please comment on the issue on the ESP32 core, not in this library:  https://github.com/espressif/arduino-esp32/issues/2755

 ### SAMD21